Christoph Fahlbusch

 The agent-first workflow

-The agents had real jobs
+The agents have real jobs

 The instruction layer